joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Executive Director (ED)

 The Executive Director (ED) is a senior leadership position in a non-profit or for-profit organization responsible for the overall strategic direction and operations of the organization.
-The ED reports to the board of directors and is accountable for implementing policies and decisions made by the board.
+The ED reports to the board of directors.

 The ED's main responsibilities include:

-* Strategic Planning: Developing and implementing strategic plans to achieve the organization's goals and objectives.
+* Strategic Planning: Develop and implement strategic plans to achieve the organization's goals and objectives.

-* Financial Management: Ensuring the financial stability of the organization by overseeing budgeting, fundraising, and financial reporting.
+* Financial Management: Ensure the financial stability of the organization.
+Oversee budgeting, fundraising, and finances.

-* Operations Management: Overseeing day-to-day operations of the organization, ensuring that programs and services are delivered effectively and efficiently.
+* Operations Management: Oversee day-to-day operations of the organization.
+Ensure programs and services are delivered effectively and efficiently.

-* Board Management: Building and maintaining strong relationships with the board of directors, including providing regular reports and updates on organizational performance.
+* Board Management: Build and maintain strong relationships with the board of directors, including providing regular reports and updates.

-* Stakeholder Relations: Building and maintaining positive relationships with key stakeholders, including donors, volunteers, government agencies, and other organizations.
+* Stakeholder Relations: Build and maintain positive relationships with key stakeholders, including donors, volunteers, government agencies, and other organizations.

-* Human Resources: Building and leading a strong team, including hiring, training, and managing staff.
+* Human Resources: Build and lead a strong team, including hiring, training, and managing staff.

-* Public Relations: Representing the organization to the public, including developing and executing public relations and marketing strategies.
+* Public Relations: Represent the organization to the public.
+Develop and execute public relations and marketing strategies.

 The ED is responsible for ensuring that the organization operates efficiently, effectively, and in accordance with its mission and values.
 The ED is also responsible for ensuring that the organization remains financially stable and sustainable, and that it is able to achieve its long-term strategic goals.

 ## Board of directors (BOD)